Extinction vortex

-Extinction vortices are a class of models through which conservation biologists, geneticists and ecologists can understand the dynamics of and categorize extinctions in the context of their causes.
-This model shows the events that ultimately lead small populations to become increasingly vulnerable as they spiral toward extinction.
-Developed by M. E. Gilpin and M. E. Soulé in 1986, there are currently four classes of extinction vortices.
-The first two (R and D) deal with environmental factors that have an effect on the ecosystem or community level, such as disturbance, pollution, habitat loss etc. Whereas the second two (F and A) deal with genetic factors such as inbreeding depression and outbreeding depression, genetic drift etc.
+Extinction vortices are types of extinction causing the population dynamics to "spiral" in a feedback loop, i.e., for small populations to become increasingly vulnerable as they reduce in size.
+M. E. Gilpin and M. E. Soulé distinguished between four classes of extinction vortices.
+The first two (R and D) deal with environmental factors that have an effect on the ecosystem or community level, such as disturbance, pollution, habitat loss etc. The second two (F and A) deal with genetic factors such as inbreeding depression and outbreeding depression, genetic drift etc.

+This concept helps conservation biologists, geneticists and ecologists to understand extinction events.